hrsinghvi/therabot/CALMMIND_DEMO_DOCUMENTATION.md

-# CalmMind AI - Complete App Documentation & Demo Guide
+# TheraBot - Complete App Documentation & Demo Guide

 ## App Overview

-**CalmMind AI** is a comprehensive mental health and wellness companion that combines AI-powered mood analysis with therapeutic conversation capabilities.
+**TheraBot** is a comprehensive mental health and wellness companion that combines AI-powered mood analysis with therapeutic conversation capabilities.
 The app provides a safe, supportive digital space for users to explore their thoughts, track their emotional patterns, and receive personalized insights about their mental well-being.

 ### Core Mission